jcd/go-gamelib/README.md

 # Go language - Game Library

-Go-gamelib is a game library the Go language.
+Go-gamelib is a game library for the Go language (www.golang.org).

 ## Installation